What If I Get Pregnant with an IUD? (Odds and Side Effects)

-While intrauterine devices are long-acting, it is important to pay attention to the date that you initially had it inserted.
-The copper IUD will remain effective for up to ten years.
-However, depending on the brand of hormonal IUD that you choose, the length of effectiveness can vary greatly.
+Pay attention to the date that you initially had your IUD inserted.
+A copper IUD will remain effective for up to ten years.
+However, length of effectiveness can vary greatly depending on the brand of hormonal IUD that you choose.

-The Mayo Clinic notes that you will have efficacy for “up to 3 years for Skyla®, up to 5 years for Kyleena®, up to 6 years for Liletta®, or up to 7 years for Mirena®.”
-No matter if you choose a hormonal or non-hormonal IUD, once expired, you run the risk of infection and pregnancy.
+The Mayo Clinic notes that you will have efficacy for up to 3 years for Skyla®, up to 5 years for Kyleena®, up to 6 years for Liletta®, or up to 7 years for Mirena®.
+Once expired, you run the risk of infection and pregnancy.

 Pregnancy & Intrauterine Devices

 While rare, pregnancy can occur with an IUD in about 1% or 1 out of 100 people.
 A positive home pregnancy test with an IUD in place may result in an extrauterine pregnancy, commonly known as an ectopic pregnancy, a life-threatening condition needing to be addressed immediately.

 - Sharp waves of pain in your abdomen, pelvis, shoulder, or neck

 - Severe pain on one side of your abdomen

 If you experience symptoms of an ectopic pregnancy contact your healthcare provider right away.